carodew/carodew.github.io/_posts/projects/ux/2014-01-01-turner-broadcasting.md

 ##Results##

 This project is ongoing, but early user feedback has been positive.
-We are implementing analytics to track progress along key metrics.
+Users have said that the data are easier to read; the layout is more intuitive; and that the new version will not only be easier to use, but will help prevent costly mistakes.
+We are also implementing analytics to track progress along key metrics.